- Worcester – The Faithful City

 - Just past the Cathedral, leave the River via Water Gate, go past the College Green and through Edgar’s Tower, the last trace of Worcester Castle, which was a prison at the time of the Civil War.

-- After the Tower, turn left along College Precinct to see more of the Cathedral, then turn right at the main road.
+- After the Tower, turn left along College Precinct to see more of (and perhaps visit) the Cathedral, then turn right at the main road.
 At the canal bridge, cross the road to see the Commandery, near the site of Sidbury Gate.

 - Carry on past the Commandery, turn left up Wylds Lane.
 Very soon, walk up the steps to the right into Fort Royal Park.